kubealex/rhel4edge-ansible/README.md

 # Ansible playbook to provision rhel4edge vms and register into and ACM hub

+!!!
+IMPORTANT - Python > 3.8 must be present
 - Use your built image and move it into the *rhel4edge* folder (image name: r4e-microshift-installer.x86_64.iso)
 - Populate vars.yml file with relevant information.
 Please respect the format.